Margins: Where God Begins

 But a space filled with the fullness of God.

 Because in that margin, God already knows.
+And creation is already complete.

-And He had a plan.
+And He has a plan.

 But one book drew me in like no other: the Bible.